 Invent your own solutions.
 I love doing this exercise with kids.
 Pose a question to them—what would you invent to fix this?
 One group of kids I worked with invented an app to deal with the challenges of group texts.
 They offered a way to “step out” temporarily (to do homework or take a shower) without coming back to 900 texts.
 They also offered a feature for getting out completely, and a reminder about who is participating (since you only see phone numbers for non-contacts) so they would know not to talk about those individuals.
 Really clever stuff, and it’s such a great exercise to make them cognizant of the pitfalls of texting.

-Texting can be fun and fulfilling if your child understands how to use it right.
+Texting can be fun and fulfilling if your child understands how to use it correctly.
 It can be an important part of their social sphere, so it’s worth investing the time to help them learn the unwritten rules.
 I hope that these suggestions help you!

 Photo Credit: Top Photo is by Daniela Reinsch